caboodle-tech/element-behaviors/README.md

 Element Behaviors let you easily add reusable features (behaviors) to any HTML element with a simple `has=""` attribute.
 This provides a flexible and efficient alternative to [custom elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_components#custom_elements).

 The following information is a quick start guide to Element Behaviors.
-For more in-depth information and live examples please [visit the interactive manual](https://caboodle-tech.github.io/element-behaviors/index.html) website.
+For more in-depth information and live examples please [visit the interactive manual](https://caboodle-tech.github.io/element-behaviors/index.html).

 # Usage